 Nikita Yakovlevich got out of prison in 1943.
 He might still have been around at the time of the events.

 Investigating the Mansi could explain the presence of KGB since they were not only responsible for the national security of the state and defending the borders.
 Inside the Soviet Union the Committee for State Security was mainly entrusted with anti-soviet propaganda, fighting saboteurs and terrorists.
 But there is another role too, to subdue any nationalist movements and ethnic hatred.

 Mansi landmarks added to the Dyatlov Pass Google map.
-We are currently adding information and that's why all layers show.
 You can uncluttered your view by selecting and deselecting the layers from the icon to the left.